 Build Consensus, Engage Champions, Share for Success, and Toast to Impact

-Now you need to share this information in an effective manner to engage employees and build support from key stakeholders.
+You need to share this information to engage employees and stakeholders.

 In your conversations, identify your champions.
 These people are passionate, engaged, and will dedicate their time to the ERG.